Ashfordcliff/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-I do not fear computers.
-I fear the lack of them
+I can only go one way.
+I've not got a reverse gear